-If you were arrested or are a subject of an investigation by law enforcement or a prosecutor do not speak to them without attorney representation.
-Call us immediately at 914-813-1700, we are available 24 hours a day, 7 days a week for consultation and representation.
-What could be said during a simple interview or in a hallway conversation could significant impact any possible charge leveled against you.
-We at Gugliotta & Ponzini have decades of experience with Criminal investigations and defending against criminal charges in both New York and California’s Judicial systems.
+If you have been arrested or are the subject of an investigation by law enforcement or a prosecutor, do not speak to them without attorney representation.
+Call us immediately, we are available 24 hours a day, 7 days a week for consultation and representation.
+What is said during a simple interview or in a hallway conversation could significantly impact any possible charge leveled against you.
+We at Gugliotta & Ponzini in New Rochelle have decades of experience with criminal investigations and defending against criminal charges in both the New York and California judicial systems.

 We handle all criminal charges including:

 Attempt (of any charge i.e. Burglary, Theft, etc…)

 The law is a complicated entity that is for ever-changing.
 Lawyers, Judges, and Politicians are constantly debating the letter and spirit of the law.
 For this reason, we developed this section to provide a simple explanation for the three types of offenses anyone can be charged with.

 In New York State Courts the process depends upon the type of offense you are charged with.
 Other than traffic infractions there are three types of offenses: